 I scoured online trying to figure out how to price my services (newsflash, people like to hide their prices.
 It’s really hard to try and figure out how to price your services)!

 I dug and tried to find out how most people managed their work.

-In the beginning, I did a lot of free work for family, friends and charities and I eventually developed a client process, a pricing model and became confident enough to take that giant leap of faith and start my own business.
+In the beginning, I did free work for family, friends, and charities and I eventually developed a client process, a pricing model, and became confident enough to take that giant leap of faith and start my own business.